Focus on Safety

 Many of the essential functions within a public works department carry various levels of risk.
 The nature of the work and the equipment used can sometimes expose people and property to harm.
 Keeping employees safe and property intact should be a priority.

-Each topic within the guide describes the typical safety exposures surrounding equipment and work tasks for public works departments.
+Each topic within the guide describes the typical safety exposures surrounding equipment and work tasks for solid waste management.
 Best practices are then outlined to help educate employees and reduce those exposures.

 Guide Addresses 2 General Areas

 - Equipment and Processes: Each of these chapters describes hazards related to the topic and then offers guidelines or best practices to help recognize and reduce those hazards.
 The check list can be used as a targeted safety audit.